During cardioversion, a machine is used to deliver low-energy shocks to the chest while the heart rhythm is monitored.

-Electric cardioversion is done on an outpatient basis, meaning you can go home the same day your procedure is done.
-You'll spend an hour or so in a recovery room being closely monitored for complications.
+You'll spend an hour or so in a recovery room being closely monitored for potential complications.

 For most people, cardioversion can quickly restore a regular heartbeat.
-It's possible you'll need repeat procedures to keep a normal heart rhythm.
+Some people need additional procedures to keep a regular heart rhythm.

-- Use less salt (sodium), which can help lower blood pressure.
+- Use less salt, which can help lower blood pressure

 - Choose whole grains, lean meat, low-fat dairy, and fruits and vegetables

 - Limit sugar and saturated fat and trans fats